 Although now reduced in effectiveness, every so often, those words just ring in my ears.
 Of course, there’s better advice out there someone with a chronic illness wants to hear, but sometimes you just want to find solace wherever you can find it first.

 In a world of selfies and size zero clothing, a negative body image can weigh heavily on healthy people, never mind disabled people.
 Being ill in itself often makes you feel less desirable.
 In the world of MS, where wheelchairs spread doom and gloom to those that get hit with that tag, body-image requires a whole new level of acceptance.

-I firmly believe beauty is limited to time and space.
+Beauty is limited to time and space.
 In addition, it only runs skin deep and definitely doesn’t reveal true worth.
-In 2005, I was happy with my big blue eyes, clothes size and height, but I never had America’s Next Top Model aspirations and nor did I ever think I had.
+In 2005, I was happy with my big blue eyes, clothes size and height, but I never had America’s Next Top Model aspirations.
 But oh, how did my body take centre-stage five weeks before my definite diagnosis.

 Sick… I knew I was sick.
 My old – emphasis on ‘old’ – GP kept on misdiagnosing me for 5 months and I had been in and out of work, not getting anywhere, save from feeling sicker as time went on.

-It was time I became proactive and did something drastic: check myself into hospital via Accident & Emergency, bypassing my old GP and whichever department he was thinking of sending me to next.
+It was time I became proactive and eventually I did something drastic: I checked myself into hospital via Accidents & Emergency, bypassing my old GP and whichever department he was thinking of sending me to next.
 If the mountain didn’t want to come to me, I was hell-bent on action, and I would go get that mountain myself.
 I do love a bit of anarchy every now and then.

 It hit me then and there, three days after having a series of tests that would put Einstein to shame.
-I ogled the mirror after one consultant, accompanied by a battalion of students in medicine, asked me to stick out my tongue to them.
+I ogled the mirror after one consultant, accompanied by a battalion of medical students, asked me to stick out my tongue.
 “With pleasure” I thought, “it’s not every day a doctor asks me to do so.”
-Afterwards, he asked his students to look at “her face, intently look at her face.”
+Afterwards, he asked his students “look at her face, intently look at her face.”

 One of them replied “Left side.”